smp46/FileFerry/README.md

 </div>

 FileFerry is a browser-based application for direct file transfers without the need to store the file on a third-party server.
-Users share files using a simple passphrase – the sender creates a unique phrase the receiver enters to connect.
+The sender creates a unique phrase the receiver enters to get the file.

 The app utilizes js-libp2p for networking and WebRTC for transfers.
 Senders register their p2p network address with a temporary passphrase through a lookup